fbpx

 SMS for Managers – Leading on Aviation Safety

-1-day course | Virtual, Classroom & In-company Delivery
+1-day course | Classroom, Virtual & In-company training

-• Specially designed for senior managers
+• Specially designed for Senior Managers/Directors

-• Understand the senior manager’s role in a SMS
+• Understand the Senior Manager’s role in a SMS

 • Discuss how to develop an safety vision for your organisation

-Start Date Venue Cost Availability Book
+Start Date End Date Venue Price (Excl.
+VAT) Availability Book

-04/07/2023 Online £456.00 More than 5 places Book
+07/10/2024 07/10/2024 Online £505.00 More than 5 places Book

 Course Overview

-Senior managers have a vital role to play in safety management.
-Although senior managers may not be directly involved with an organisation’s Safety Management System (SMS), without the full support of senior management filtering down from the top, an organisation may not be able to deliver the value and benefits of an effective SMS.
+Senior Managers have a vital role to play in safety management.
+Although Senior Managers may not be directly involved with an organisation’s Safety Management System (SMS), without the full support of senior management filtering down from the top, an organisation may not be able to deliver the value and benefits of an effective SMS.

 This course has been designed specifically to help senior managers develop the skills and knowledge required for safety leadership and to encourage a positive safety culture.